 - Issues exclusive to, or those which predominantly impact, those over 30, such as sex in long-term marriages, sex and aging, or post-menopausal issues.
 For help with those, see: Your general or sexual healthcare provider, your local library or bookstore, or a sex-positive sex toy store.
 For extra online support, you can check out sex-positive stores which include educational content or assistance, like Good Vibrations, Babeland or Early 2 Bed; or adult sexuality education; or research centers like the CSPH or the Kinsey Institute.
 For those seeking help with sex and sexuality issues over 50, see the AARP's excellent sexuality section.

 - Any issues you may have at other websites, such as bullying or harassment, issues of differing information, lack of service, etc. For help with those, see: Those other websites.
 Look for a contact from at the website to contact an administrator, owner or moderator.

-Why did we add the ability to text in?
+Why did we add the ability to text us in 2009?

 Because it's always been our aim to make sex education and information as accessible as possible.